-The most famous question of them all: what’s for dinner?
+The most famous question of them all: what’s for dinner tonight?

 And do I have the answer for you!
 The best kind, too.

-The kind that takes less than 20 minutes, is made in ONE POT, and even has some veggies thrown in.
+The kind that takes less than 20 minutes, is made in ONE PAN and even has some veggies thrown in.

 What’s in Creamy Tomato Spinach Gnocchi?

-Let’s take a closer look.
+Let’s take a closer look at this one-pot “pasta” recipe.
 Simple, fresh ingredients…

 - cherry tomatoes

 - grated parmesan cheese

 - half and half (or heavy cream) – optional but recommended

 All made in one pot?